 8. Moving out of my comfort zone

-Finally, linked to the above, is also the desire to keep pushing myself out of my comfort zone.
+Finally, linked to the above, one of my 2021 priorities is to keep pushing myself out of my comfort zone.

 When I’ve done this in 2020, there have been awkward learning curves but a great sense of personal satisfaction and achievement when I’ve mastered something for the first time.
 I plan to up the stakes on myself more next year to keep progressing in the direction I want to go.

 Now you’ve read my review and intentions for next year, I’d love to hear what you’ve learnt from the past twelve months and about what you’re going to be focusing on.
 What are your 2021 priorities?
 Comment below or email me!